drauschenbach/stuart/README.md

 * It does not perform deferred evaluation of anything; all compute costs are paid upfront for predictable throughput.
 * It uses pure Lua and does not include native C code.
 This maximizes portability and opportunity to be cross-compiled.
 Any potential C code optimizations are externally sourced through the module loader.
 For example, Stuart links to `lunajson`, but it also detects and uses `cjson` when that native module is present.
 * It does not execute programs (like `ls` or `dir` to list files), because there may not even be an OS.
+* It does not make use of coroutines, in order to ensure easy transpiling to C.
 * It should be able to eventually do everything that [Apache Spark](https://spark.apache.org) does.

 ### Why Spark?